A noise gate allows a signal above a certain selected threshold to pass through.

-- Help eliminate leakage between instruments such as drums.
+- Help eliminate leakage between instruments in a live recording environment

 The threshold sets the level at which the gate opens and closes.